danieleteti/delphimvcframework/README.md

 - ⚡New `TMVCRESTClient` implementation based on *Net components, the previous one was based on INDY Components (thanks to [João Antônio Duarte](https://github.com/joaoduarte19)).
 - ⚡New! `MVCJSONRPCAllowGET` attribute allows a remote JSON-RPC published object, or a specific method, to be called using GET HTTP Verb as well as POST HTTP Verb.
 POST is always available, GET is available only if explicitly allowed. `IMVCJSONRPCExecutor` allows to specify which HTTP Verb to use when call the server JSON.RPC methods.
 The default verb can be injected in the constructor and each `ExecuteRequest`/`ExecuteNotification` allows to override od adhere to the instance default.
 - ⚡Improved!
-Under some circumnstances the logger queue can get full.
-The new implementation of `TThreadSafeQueue` class now uses a cubic function instead of a linear one to wait in case of too high concurrency.
+Under some heavy load circumnstances the logger queue can get full.
+Now `TThreadSafeQueue` class uses a cubic function instead of a linear one to wait in case of very high concurrency.
 This allows a better resiliency in case of high load.
 - ⚡Improved internal architecture of custom type serializers in case of dynamic linked packages.
 - ⚡New `TMVCLRUCache` implementation.
 Very efficient implementation of LRU cache borrowed directly from [DMSContainer](http://dmscontainer.bittimeprofessionals.com/)
 - ⚡Improved!
 Add parameter to set local timeStamp as UTC.
+- ⚡Improved OpenAPI (Swagger) support.
 - ⚡Improved!
 The unit tests fully test PostgreSQL, FirebirdSQL and SQLite while testing MVCActiveRecord framework.
 The other engines are tested using `activerecord_showcase` sample project.

 ### Bug Fixes in 3.2.2-nitrogen